 Another tragic active shooter incident has occurred, this time in Jacksonville, FL.
 Sadly, no one suspected that one the players would end up being the shooter at this video game competition.
 Why

-The importance of a proper security plan for a business, religious organization, or event cannot be overstated.
+The importance of a proper security plan for every organization or event cannot be overstated.
 Creating one doesn’t have to be difficult.
-A solid security plan will help with active shooter response, as well as other forms of workplace violence and theft.
+A solid security plan will help with active shooter response.
+It will also help with other forms of workplace violence and theft.
 Here’s how you do it.
 First, a well-formulated security plan needs to be designed with preventative and detective measures.
 Second, it should utilize a mix of architectural elements, operational elements, and security system elements.
-Plans can be simple or highly complex depending on location, the
+Plans can be simple or highly complex.
+It all depends on location, the

 Let’s examine each element.

 · Solid doors with reinforced locks and hinges can help when the need to barricade is necessary.
 There are also many products on the market that allow you to secure outward and inward opening doors, and even those with closer arms.

 · Window coverings for room windows, as well as windowpanes on doors will help conceal the occupants inside.

 · Lighting can illuminate dark areas where an attacker can hide, and can even operate with a motion sensor to give the appearance of an actively guarded location

 · Locking systems on doors can help keep intruders out

 · Fencing and barricades also add a good level of deterrence but may require patrolling if the area cannot be monitored remotely